How to Install ImageMagick on Debian 12, 11 or 10

 make

-The make command will compile the ImageMagick source code, creating a usable application.
+The make command compiles the ImageMagick source code, creating a usable application.
 Depending on your system specifications, the compilation process may take several minutes.
-After the compilation is complete, you can proceed with the next step.
+After the compilation is complete, you can proceed to the next step.

 After compiling the source code, install ImageMagick on your Debian system using the following command: